centreon/centreon-archived/doc/en/api/api_rest/index.rst

 Permissions
 -----------

 To do API calls from a specific Centreon user, you need to have permission on the API.
-You can configure that on the menu *Administration > ACL > API rest*
+You have to edit user settings on the menu **Configuration > Users > Contacts/Users**, edit user and on second tab check box **Reach API**.

 Authentification